dennis-tra/v4/src/content/projects/Alfred 3 - dict.cc/index.md

 show: 'true'
 ---

 Alfred 3 workflow to get "bidirectional" translations from dict.cc.
+So far my most popular repository - according to its star rating.